By Louise Irvine

 Royal Doulton Pierrette by L. Harradine

-Royal Doulton The Mask L. Harradine
+Royal Doulton The Mask by L. Harradine

-Royal Doulton The Mask L. Harradine
+Royal Doulton The Mask by L. Harradine

 The bright young things of the Roaring Twenties loved to dress up as Pierrot and Pierrette and were captured in their costumes by many sculptors at European porcelain factories including Rosenthal and Royal Doulton.
 Many stylish Pierrots and Pierrettes are now showcased in the new Art Deco gallery at WMODA, which has been created to celebrate the 100th anniversary of the 1925 Paris World’s Fair, which launched the modernist style.